ravikul505/grimoire/README.md

 # Black-Demons
-project of 5 buddies to make a website
+project  to make a website

 (will edit read me later)